filecoin-station/fil-deal-ingester/README.md

 ❯ npm install
 ```

-### Update list of SPs participating in FIL+ LDN
+### Update the list of clients participating in FIL+ LDN

 ```
-node scripts/fetch-ldn-providers.js
+node scripts/fetch-ldn-clients.js
 ```

-The output is committed to git, see [./generated/ldn-providers.csv](./generated/ldn-providers.csv)
+The output is committed to git, see [./generated/ldn-clients.csv](./generated/ldn-clients.csv)